-- Proposal I: To elect four directors to hold office until the 2009 Annual Meeting of Stockholders, each nominee for election as a director must receive a "For" vote from the majority of shares present and entitled to vote, either in person or by proxy.
+- Proposal I: To elect three directors to hold office until the 2009 Annual Meeting of Stockholders and one director to serve until the 2008 Annual Meeting of Stockholders, each nominee for election as a director must receive a "For" vote from the majority of shares present and entitled to vote, either in person or by proxy.
 Broker non-votes will have no effect. - Proposal II: To approve an amended and restated investment advisory agreement with Gladstone Management Corporation and an administration agreement with Gladstone Administration, LLC we must receive a "For" vote from the majority of shares present and voting.
 Abstentions and broker non-votes will have no effect. - Proposal III: To ratify the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2006, we must receive a "For" vote from the majority of shares present and voting.
 Abstentions and broker non-votes will have no effect.